Planning and Development Updates

 QUESTIONS OR COMMENTS

-If you have any question, or prefer to provide comments on the proposed rezoning in writing, please contact City staff at planning@champaignil.gov or 217-403-8800
+If you have any questions, or prefer to provide comments on the proposed Landmark Nomination in writing, please reach out to:

 If you have any questions, please contact City staff at planning@champaignil.gov or 217-403-8800.

-• 919 W Hill St - Special Use Permit Application
+• 919 W Hill St - Approved Special Use Permit

-Share 919 W Hill St - Special Use Permit Application on Facebook Share 919 W Hill St - Special Use Permit Application on Twitter Share 919 W Hill St - Special Use Permit Application on Linkedin Email 919 W Hill St - Special Use Permit Application link
+Share 919 W Hill St - Approved Special Use Permit on Facebook Share 919 W Hill St - Approved Special Use Permit on Twitter Share 919 W Hill St - Approved Special Use Permit on Linkedin Email 919 W Hill St - Approved Special Use Permit link

 An aerial image of streets and tax parcels highlighting the location of 919 W Hill Street at the southeast corner of Hill Street and Willis Avenue.
 Hill Street runs east-west between Washington Street and Church Street, Willis Avenue runs north-south and is one block west of Prospect Avenue.